 Student will be fully responsible for all financial obligations up to the date of academic action.

 University Registrar requires letters of academic standing indicating probation or dismissal be sent to the student at the address on file in the Student Information System (SIS).
-Letters of dismissal are sent by priority mail and electronically by E-LETTER.
-Letters of probation are sent regular first-class mail delivery and electronically by E-LETTER.
+Letters of dismissal are sent by priority mail and electronically by confidential E-LETTER.
+Letters of probation are sent regular first-class mail delivery and electronically by confidential E-LETTER.